-changing-space-requirements (&key resize-frame layout) &body body compose-space compose-space pane allocate-space allocate-space pane width height
+changing-space-requirements (&key resize-frame layout) &body body compose-spaceGeneric Function compose-space pane allocate-space Generic Function allocate-space pane width height

 Summary: This macro supports batching the invocation of the layout protocol by calls to change-space-requirements.
-Within the body, all calls to change-space-requirements change the internal structures of the pane and are recorded.
+Within the body, all calls to change the internal structures of the pane and are recorded.
 When the body is exited, the layout protocol is invoked appropriately. body may have zero or more declarations as its first forms.